computorg/template-computo-R/README.md

   ## Process overview

 Submissions to [Computo](https://computorg.github.io) require both scientific content (typically equations, codes and figures, data) and a proof that this content is reproducible.
-This is achieved by means of [Quarto](https://quarto.org), a virtual environment fixing your dependencies and continuous integration (CI) (plus, if required, a external website such a [Zenodo](https://zenodo.org/) or [OSF](https://osf.io/) storing your large data files).
+This is achieved by means of i) a notebook system, ii) a virtual environment fixing the dependencies and iii) continuous integration (plus, if needed, an external website to store large data files such a [Zenodo](https://zenodo.org/) or [OSF](https://osf.io/) ).

-A Computo submission is thus a git(hub) repository like this one typically containing
+A Computo submission is thus a git(hub) repository like this one containing

-- the sources of the notebook (a quarto .qmd file + a BibTeX + some statics files, _e.g._ figures or small data tables)
+- the source files of the notebook (a quarto .qmd file + a BibTeX .bib file + some statics files, _e.g._ figures or small .csv data tables)
-- configuration files to setup dependencies in a virtual environment
+- configuration files to set up the dependencies in a virtual environment
-- configuration files to setup the CI that render the final HTML and PDF documents
+- configuration files to set up the continuous integration rendering the final documents

 In this template, we focus on `R` users and detail a solution based on

 - The `knitr` kernel of Quarto for rendering the document,
 - The `renv` package for setting the virtual environment,
-- github action for handling the continuous integration.
+- Github actions for handling the continuous integration.

 ## Step-by-step procedure